 The Township has an abundant supply of sports fields that are used exclusively for soccer.
-In addition to seven (7) municipal fields, the Township schedules use on 11 school fields and is given priority by the Board for access to these in exchange for conducting field maintenance.
+In addition to municipal fields, the Township schedules use on 11 school fields and is given priority by the Board for access to these in exchange for conducting field maintenance.
 Fields are as follows:

-Glen Walter: 5 full fields, of which are 3 also used as micro fields
+Glen Walter: 3 full fields, 2 of which are also used as 4 micro fields; 2 ball diamonds are also used as 4 micro soccer fields